 Moving to the Equal School Day

-Equal Time for Elementary Students Starting in 2021-22
+Equal Time Proposed for Elementary Students Starting in 2021-22

-Starting in August 2021, all elementary schools will move to a 7-hour school day four days a week with the same start and end times.
-Along with this change, there will be a district-wide 1-hour late start on Wednesdays for all schools for professional development.
+Starting in August 2021, BVSD has proposed a new schedule that would move all elementary schools to a 7-hour school day four days a week (Monday, Tuesday, Thursday, Friday) with the same start and end times.
+On the fifth day (Wednesday), there would be a district-wide, 1-hour late start for all schools for professional development.

 This change, similar to the move to later high school start times in 2019, comes from the recommendations of the Ideal School Day Task Force and more recently the Transportation Assessment Steering Committee.
 The Board discussed the work of the steering committee at a work session last May.